battila7/brocan/docs/implementation/what-happens-when.md

 The request is handled by [Bouncer](../../components/services/bouncer) that acts as a gateway to the Brocan Build System.
 Bouncer extracts the headers and payload from the request and sends a new message to the `build.transform` topic.
 WebHook transformer service can subscribe to this topic and match on the appropriate header or payload fields.
 In our case, GitHub supplies the `X-GitHub-Event` and `X-GitHub-Delivery` header fields, so [GitHub Transformer](../../components/services/transformer/github) is going to look for these in the message.

-If the pattern matching succeeds, GitHub Transform will create a new Brocan Build Request Format object and send it back to Bouncer.
+If the pattern matching succeeds, GitHub Transformer will create a new Brocan Build Request Format object and send it back to Bouncer.
 At this moment, the BBRF object does not include the `id` field.
 Populating that field is the task of [Identity](../../components/services/identity) upon receiving the BBRF through the `build.generateIdentifier` topic.

 Once Bouncer has the BBRF with the `id` field set, it can announce the build on the `build.info` topic with the `new` role.
 The message sent to this topic contains the BBRF as well as the original WebHook request.
 Currently, there are three services listening for messages on this topic:

   * [Eternity](../../components/services/eternity) saves the BBRF,
-  * [Origins](../../components/services/origins) stores the WebHook request matched to the build identifier and maybe the key one,
+  * [Origins](../../components/services/origins) stores the WebHook request matched to the build identifier,
   * [Input](../../components/services/input) pushes the build identifier to the build queue (maintained by Faktory).

-The first phase of your build is over, and it will sit in the build queue until a build agent can pick it up.
+The first phase of your build is over, and it will sit in the build queue until a build agent is able pick it up.

 ## Build Execution